SuleimanFarah/sunpy/SOCIS/2019/SOCIS-2019-Ideas-Information.md

 while using them we may find new needs that the above is not covering and hopefully we can improve them on the way.
+For example, the idea about designing a SunPy search events mechanism based on the images using HEK or HELIO, could provide information from the available catalogues about the images we are interested (how many spots had that active region? when did it flare? how long did it live? ... )

 ## Image processing